Supreme Court Justice Ruth Bader Ginsburg Has Died

 If there are Judiciary Committee hearings on a nominee (if McConnell doesn’t take Trump’s inevitable nominee right to the floor), it will also give a major platform for committee member Kamala Harris right at the height of the campaign.

-He also notes the electoral ramifications, should November’s election result be contested:
+Dovere also noted the electoral ramifications, should November’s election result be contested:

 [A]n election that gets kicked to the Supreme Court somehow.
 There would be only eight justices, no tiebreaker if needed - though this leaves a 5-3 conservative majority.
 Could potentially put Roberts, the institutionalist, under intense pressure.